 Public car parking is accessible from Flemington Road with dedicated parking for visitors and patients.
 A small number of short-term parking spaces, for pick-up and drop-off only, are located at lower ground level, also off Flemington Road.
 Lifts lead directly to the main reception, outpatient services or private consulting suites.

-Getting to the Sandringham campus
+Sandringham campus